 The 2020 Horizon Report by EDUCAUSE—an annual publication that outlines contemporary instructional technologies and forecasts their adoption—has included extended reality (XR) technologies as likely to have a heavy impact on teaching and learning practices in higher education.
 XR technologies is an umbrella term used for environments that blend virtual and real worlds.
 These includes augmented reality (AR), virtual reality (VR) and mixed reality (MR) environments.
-This research review spotlights virtual reality (VR) environments, particularly simulations in VR, as a promising medium for enhancing clinical nursing education.
+This research review spotlights virtual reality (VR) environments, particularly virtual reality simulations, as a promising medium for enhancing clinical nursing education.

 According to the National Council of State Boards of Nursing (NCSBN), “Simulations are activities that mimic the reality of a clinical environment and are designed to demonstrate procedures, decision-making and critical thinking through techniques such as role-playing and the use of devices such as interactive videos or mannequins” (2005).
 VR training simulations offer immersive experiences in a three-dimensional (3D) environment in which users/learners can (a) participate in a scenario with a headset that generates images and sounds like a real or imaginary world, (b) communicate with team members, (c) perform relevant actions using controllers, and (d) receive haptic feedback (Jenson & Forsyth, 2012).